 The museum ends on a patriotic hopeful note, with footage of the late Nestor Kirchner and videos, which emphasize the changes he made during his presidency.
 The message seems to be ‘Everything is okay now, we’ve sorted out all the country’s problems.’

 Interestingly, no extra footage or objects have been added since Nestor’s death nor of his wife, Cristina Fernandez de Kirchner’s presidency.

 Close to the entrance a video shows images of the Plaza de Mayo changing over the years, which is accessible for non-Spanish speakers and gives a visual insight into historical changes in the square.

-A principle point of interest in the Bicentenary Museum is the 1933 mural Ejercicio plástico, by Mexican, David Aflaro Siqueiros.
+A principle point of interest at the Casa Rosada Museum is the 1933 mural Ejercicio plástico, by Mexican, David Aflaro Siqueiros.
 It was originally painted in journalist Natalia Botano’s basement, and excavated in its entirety to the museum.

 The architecturally impressive, if propagandist, museum is worth a stroll through after taking in the Casa Rosada tour around the corner. -Rosie Hilder

 Casa Rosada/Bicentenary Museum